 Azure Information Protection P1/P2, Azure AD P1/P2, Microsoft defender for Cloud Applications, Microsoft Defender for Identity, and Microsoft Intune are all FedRAMP High Certified.
 The contractors using EMS for the U.S. Government Microsoft GCC High and DoD offering can benefit from the features below:

-- ❖ Compliance with accreditations and certifications required for the United States public sector corporations, including the Department of Defense Security requirement guidelines ITAR and DFARS 7012.
+- ❖ Compliance with accreditations and certifications required for the U.S. public sector corporations, including the ITAR and DFARS 7012.

 - ❖ The contractor’s customer content is logically and physically segregated from Microsoft’s commercial services customer content.